Friends School Kamusinga: Departments

 The school comprises ten departments that oversee the school programs and curricular activities.
 These are the Examination Department, Technical Department, Sciences Department, Math Department, Swahili & Other Languages Departments, English & Libraries Department, Games Department, Boarding Department, School Worship Program Department, and Guidance & Counselling Department.

-The heads of each department are appointed by the Teachers Service Commission.
+The heads of each department are appointed by the school principal.

 Board of Governors

-The school has a board of governors (B.O.G.) and Parents Teachers Association (P.T.A.) organs that assist the school administration in leadership and management.
+The school has a board of management (B.O.G.) and Parents Teachers Association (P.T.A.) organs that assist the school administration in leadership and management.

 Student admission

-Every year, 300 students are selected based on academic merit and quota as per the Kenyan standard education policy.
+Every year, 300-600 students are selected based on academic merit and quota as per the Kenyan standard education policy.
 Academic merit is based on performance on the K.C.P.E.
 (Kenya Certificate of Primary Education) exams.
 Its quota system ensures that the school admits boys from every county in the country, though with bias to students from public schools as the current education policy requires.

 Students are admitted on a need-blind basis.
 At any given time, there are needy students whose tuition and boarding fees are paid by parties other than their parents or guardians.